A Sample Speech And Format Of Speech On Gandhi Jayanti

 Good morning everyone!
 I am <student’s name> and am here to celebrate Gandhi Jayanti with all of you.
 Gandhi Jayanti is the birthday of father of the nation, Mahatma Gandhi.

 On this day, the president and prime minister come to Raj Ghat.
 It is the Samadhi of Mahatma Gandhi.
 They place flowers on the statue of Gandhiji there.
 Everyone sings Mahatma Gandhi’s favourite bhajans and remembers him.

 On Gandhi Jayanti, all Indians remember how Gandhiji helped free India from British rule.
 We also remember how he taught us nonviolence.

-His life is an inspiration for all of us.
+So, his life is an inspiration to all of us.

 Encourage your child with Next Education’s Science Explorer, a DIY kit with activity videos, 100+ reusable components and instruction manual.
 Let’s make learning a joyful experience!
 Buy Now!